ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 ```

 Now we can go back to merrily coding in our notebook, using "Run All Cells"
-recklessly without worry of recomputing expensive results.
+recklessly without worrying about recomputing expensive results.

-At some point, we realized our `long_running_notebook_function` has a bug.
+At some point, we realize our `long_running_notebook_function` has a bug.
 No
 problem, we can go back and fix the function and go back to the task at hand.

 ```python